January 6th, 2021

 Help Stop The Spread

-The CDC and public health experts agree the most effective way to protect against coronavirus is to wash your hands thoroughly with soap and avoid touching your face.
+The CDC and public health experts agree the most effective ways to protect against the coronavirus is to wash your hands thoroughly with soap, avoid touching your face, and to wear a mask when in public.

 When you wash your hands with soap and water, you're not only washing the virus particles off your hands, you're also "annihilating the viruses.

-Stop the spread of germs in your workplace by annihilating them with proper hand washing signs!
+Stop the spread of germs by annihilating them with proper hand washing and taking proper precautions!

 April 27th, 2019